nelsoniseru/lobby-game/README.md

  * Cronjob

 ## Overview
-OverviewThis project implements a Hexagonal Architecture (also known as Ports and Adapters) to create a modular, testable, and maintainable codebase.
+This project implements a Hexagonal Architecture (also known as Ports and Adapters) to create a modular, testable, and maintainable codebase.
 The architecture decouples business logic from external systems, allowing flexibility in integrating with various technologies

 ## Project setup for backend